strategineer/speedrun-tools-peb/README.md

 - Skips the clam talking menu and the medal/pearl award menus (avoids you having to mash and saves you a lot of time).
 - Turns off the Steam leaderboards (skips the delay that they add to a run).
 - Automatically skips the level start menu (avoids you having to mash and saves you a lot of time).
-	- If you want to use a powerup or change your disguise, you can press left/right on the DPAD (or a key defined in the config if you're playing on keyboard/mouse) to avoid skipping the menu.
+	- If you want to use a powerup or change your disguise for a level, you can press left/right on the DPAD (or a key defined in the config if you're playing on keyboard/mouse) before the menu would pop up to stop the plugin from skipping it.

 ## How do I install this plugin?
 1. [Download the latest release](https://github.com/strategineer/speedrun-tools-peb/releases).